Skip to main content

 type: "bigquery"

-# Uncomment the line below to use the spark bigquery connector instead of the native one.
+# Uncomment the line below to use the Spark BigQuery connector instead of the native one.

 # sparkFormat: "bigquery"